Many people wonder whether bleached or unbleached coffee filters are better.

 Many people also choose bleached filters simply because they like how they look.

-Overall, the final choice of what you buy is up to you.
+Ultimately, the final decision on what you buy is yours.
 Consider your needs, then think about which of these options is more likely to fulfill them.

 If you use them right, you shouldn't notice much difference between these two filter types.
 Your coffee will taste the same.